jasminehong2392/hongljasmine-recipes/README.md

 **conclusion** <br>
 <pr>Because 0.178> 0.05, we fail to reject the hypothesis that there is a difference between the number of.
 This means that there is no significant difference in the average number of calories between fancier and regular recipes.
-This may be because we don't take into account the preparation
+There are many factors that contribute to calories of a recipe.
+This may include the preparation process
-of the recipe and the type of ingredients.
-This can effect the amount of calories. <br>
+of the recipe and the type of ingredients it is made of.
+This can effect the amount of calories in a recipe calories. <br>

 ---